-Andrew M. Alper (Chair), Philip A. Laskawy, Steven J. Heyer and Hal S. Scott
+Andrew M. Alper (Chair), Steven J. Heyer, Philip A. Laskawy and Hal S. Scott

-The Audit Committee met seven times in 2013.
-The Audit Committee assists our Board of Directors in fulfilling its oversight responsibilities with respect
+The Audit Committee met six times in 2014.
+The Audit Committee assists our Board of Directors in fulfilling its oversight responsibilities with respect to:

-- monitoring the integrity of our financial statements; - · assessing the qualifications, independence and performance of our independent auditor; - evaluating the performance of our internal audit function; - · reviewing the Company's major financial risk exposures and the steps taken to monitor and control such exposures; and - monitoring the Company's compliance with certain legal and regulatory requirements.
+- monitoring the integrity of our financial statements; - assessing the qualifications, independence and performance of our independent auditor; - evaluating the performance of our internal audit function; - reviewing the Company's major financial risk exposures and the steps taken to monitor and control such exposures; and - monitoring the Company's compliance with certain legal and regulatory requirements.